xniu7/jhuclass.pp.openmp/openmp_exercise/readme.md

 *** omp_workshare1.c

-  Simple OpenMP program that shows schedule(dynamic) and schedule(static), and the concept of trunk.
+  Simple OpenMP program that shows SCHEDULE(dynamic) and SCHEDULE(static), and the concept of trunk.
 The dynamic is not deterministic, the static is deterministic

+*** omp_mm.c

+  Simple OpenMP program that showsSCHEDULE(STATIC,CHUNK) directive